Growing Marigold for Beginners:

 - Flowering Season: February to April.

-- Yield of the crop: Higher yield per unit area but
+- The yield of the crop: Higher yield per unit area but

 - moderate market demand and prices.